Dos Pilas: The site

 Dos Pilas is a modest sized site, covering about 1 km2.
 It was founded in an area with little previous occupation at a distance of only 4 km from the pre-existing settlement at Arroyo de Piedra.
 The general preservation of the site is poor due to the desperate stripping of stone from the principal buildings in order to build defensive walls immediately prior to the complete abandonment of the site.
-Hieroglyphic inscriptions at the site have been identified as belonging to the Ch'olan Maya language.
+Hieroglyphic inscriptions at the site have been identified as belonging to the Chʼolan Maya language.

 The site is laid out around three monumental complexes aligned upon an east-west axis, in a form that is reminiscent of the Preclassic layouts at El Mirador and Nakbe in the far north of Petén.
 The Main Group is the westernmost of the monumental complexes, while the El Duende group is the easternmost.

-A series of concentric rubble walls were built immediately before the city's abandonment, surrounding the Main Group and the El Duende Group.
+A series of concentric rubble walls were built immediately before the cityʼs abandonment, surrounding the Main Group and the El Duende Group.
 These hastily built fortifications were topped with a wooden palisade.

 Main Group

-The Main Group was laid out around a central plaza by B'alaj Chan K'awiil.
+The Main Group was laid out around a central plaza by Bʼalaj Chan Kʼawiil.
 Stelae 1 and 2 are located in the centre of the plaza.
-Stela 1 depicts an elaborately attired Itzamnaaj K'awiil and dates to AD 706.
+Stela 1 depicts an elaborately attired Itzamnaaj Kʼawiil and dates to AD 706.
 It records the defeat of a Tikal lord and contains the last known reference to that city so far recovered from inscriptions at Dos Pilas.
-Stela 2 is badly damaged and depicts the defeat of Yich'aak B'alam of Seibal by "Master of Sun Jaguar".
+Stela 2 is badly damaged and depicts the defeat of Yichʼaak Bʼalam of Seibal by "Master of Sun Jaguar".
 The plaza is enclosed on all four sides by structures; at least two of the surrounding structures were accessed via hieroglyphic stairways.
 South of the main plaza are a series of smaller elevated plazas with more restricted access, bordered by multi-roomed buildings.
 A further two hieroglyphic stairways have been found in this area.